lmartorella/pic-modbus/samples/README.md

 # Sample applications

-This folder contains some samples of hardware beans to interface the net master with the real world.
+This folder contains some samples of hardware Microchip-based beans to interface the net master with the real world.

 ## Digital input and output